shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/redacted-artifacts/README.md

 ### 🎯 Objective

-Analyze a series of documents that appeared to have sensitive information removed through redaction.
+Analyze a set of documents that appear to have sensitive information removed through redaction.

-The challenge title suggested that the redactions might have been applied **improperly**, meaning the underlying data could still be recovered through forensic inspection.
+The challenge title suggested that the redactions may have been applied incorrectly, meaning the hidden information might still exist within the file structure.

-This was fundamentally a **digital artifact analysis and redaction bypass problem**.
+This challenge focused on **digital artifact inspection and improper redaction discovery**.

 ---